 Impact

-A bug in the extract_hidden_states speculative decoding proposer causes the function to return a tensor of incorrect shape after the first decode step.
-This mismatch triggers a RuntimeError that terminates the EngineCore process, leading to a server crash each time a request includes any sampling penalty parameter such as repetition_penalty, frequency_penalty, or presence_penalty.
+A bug in the extract_hidden_states speculative decoding proposer causes the function to return a tensor with an incorrect shape after the first decode step, which triggers a RuntimeError that terminates the EngineCore process.
+This flaw results from a combination of size handling errors and type conversion mistakes, consistent with CWE‑131 (incorrect size handling) and CWE‑704 (incorrect type conversion).
+The crash is triggered when any request in the batch uses sampling penalty parameters (repetition_penalty, frequency_penalty, or presence_penalty).
+A single request with a penalty parameter (e.g., repetition_penalty = 1.1) is sufficient to crash the server.
+This vulnerability is fixed in version 0.20.0.
 The flaw does not expose any arbitrary code execution or data exfiltration capabilities; it only results in service unavailability for any affected session.

 Affected Systems